liyang6620/nz-telecom-churn-ml-simulation/README.md

 ---

-## 2. Business Context — New Zealand Telecommunications Environment
+## 2. Business Context — Why Churn Matters in New Zealand

 New Zealand’s telecommunications market is highly concentrated.
-According to the Commerce Commission Telecommunications Monitoring Report (June 2025), three mobile network operators — 2degrees, Spark and One NZ — collectively hold 97.5% of the mobile market.
-There are 11 mobile virtual network operators (MVNOs), but together they serve only a small, though growing, share of customers.
+According to the Commerce Commission Telecommunications Monitoring Report (June 2025), three mobile network operators — 2degrees, Spark and One NZ — collectively hold 97.5% of the mobile market, while 11 MVNOs operate only at a small scale.
 The broadband market is somewhat less concentrated, with the top three providers holding 73% market share.

-The competitive landscape has also shifted in recent years, including:
-- the merger of Vocus and 2degrees (2022), increasing market concentration
-- Mercury’s acquisition of Trustpower’s broadband business (2022–2023), driving bundled energy-broadband subscription growth

-While fibre and wireless coverage is high — 100% of urban homes have fibre available and over 90% have access to 4G fixed wireless — customer switching remains relatively low.
-Only about 11% of broadband households changed providers in the six months to June 2024, and approximately one-third of those who attempted to switch experienced difficulty or dissatisfaction.
-Bundling is also a retention driver, with 11% of non-switchers citing bundled services as a reason for staying.
+Despite strong infrastructure coverage — 100% of urban homes have fibre available and over 90% have access to 4G fixed wireless — customer switching remains low.
+Only around 11% of broadband households switched providers in the six months to June 2024, and nearly one-third of those who attempted to switch experienced difficulty or dissatisfaction.
+Bundling acts as a retention barrier, with 11% of non-switchers stating they stayed because broadband was bundled with another household service such as electricity.

-These indicators suggest churn in New Zealand is strongly shaped by:
-- price sensitivity (switching often motivated by cheaper plans or more data)
-- bundling (electricity-telco bundles reducing churn likelihood)
-- structural market concentration (limited alternative providers in many cases)

-This project therefore frames churn as a commercial decision-making problem within an Aotearoa context, grounded in:
-- market structure and switching behaviour evidenced in the Commerce Commission report
-- real consumer drivers (price, bundles, friction)
-- NZ-specific telco characteristics rather than generic global telecom assumptions
+### Why This Problem Matters
+In a market where most customers already have access to fast connectivity and where infrastructure no longer differentiates providers, **competition increasingly depends on customer experience, value perception and retention strategies**.
+Acquiring a new user can cost several times more than retaining an existing one, meaning even a small reduction in churn (e.g., 5–10%) could translate into significant annual financial value for a New Zealand provider.

+### What This Project Simulates and Aims to Solve
+Because real customer-level churn data in NZ is not publicly available, this project simulates how a telco might:

+- **identify customers who are at risk of leaving** before they churn
+- **understand which behavioural and demographic factors drive churn** (e.g., price sensitivity, low usage, dissatisfaction indicators)
+- **design targeted retention strategies**, such as:
+  - proactive outreach to high-risk users
+  - bundle offers that actually respond to NZ consumer behaviour
+  - discounts or plan upgrades where price sensitivity is detected
+  - reducing switching friction through clearer pathways or digital self-service

+Through this project, churn is treated not as a purely technical prediction task, but as a **commercial decision-making problem**, answering the question:

+> *“If I were a NZ telco, how would I use data to keep customers longer and increase revenue?”*

+### How This Connects to Real-World Roles
+A hiring manager reading this project should be able to see evidence of:
+- commercial problem framing
+- understanding of NZ market realities
+- ability to turn data into actions, not just charts or models
+- skills in communication, business interpretation, and analytical workflow

-**Source:** Commerce Commission New Zealand – *Telecommunications Monitoring Report, 30 June 2025*
+**Source:** Commerce Commission New Zealand — *Telecommunications Monitoring Report, 30 June 2025*

 ---